milostomic/implementation-guides/netverify/netverify-web-v4.md

 <br>

-# Displaying Netverify
+# Displaying ID Verification

-The **redirectUrl** returned in the response to your **initate** API call, which loads your customized Netverify page, can be used in several ways:
+The **redirectUrl** returned in the response to your **initate** API call, which loads your customized ID Verification page, can be used in several ways:

 * within an iFrame on your web page
 * as a link on your web page
 * as a link shared securely with a user

-## Using Netverify in an iFrame
+## Using ID Verification in an iFrame
-If you want to embed Netverify on a web page, place the iFrame tag in your HTML code where you want the client to appear.
+If you want to embed ID Verification on a web page, place the iFrame tag in your HTML code where you want the client to appear.
 Use the `redirectUrl` as value of the `src` attribute.

 |⚠️ The `allow="camera"` attribute must be included to enable the camera for image capture in [supported browsers](#supported-browsers).
 |:----------|